Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw4/report.md

 ## Part A
 For this part, I compared the  Ames ancestor sequence with the Ames sequence.
 I used nucmer to align them and show-snps to list the variants.
 The results are in the files `ames_comp.delta` and `ames_comp.snps`.

 The results showed about 32 total differences, including single-nucleotide changes and small insertions or deletions.
-Most of these were small and spread across the genome, but a few spots showed large jumps in cordinates, which might suggest small structural differences.
+Most of these were small and spread across the genome, but a few spots showed large jumps in cordinates, which might suggest small structural diferences.
 Since both genomes are almost identical overall, these changes make up a very small fraction of the genome and are probably minor variations between the two strains.